Devappl69/custom_asm/README.md

 - PICK (`ASM_pick(index)`): Pushes the items to the stack, who's index corresponds to the top-most item of the stack

 ## Special
-- LABEL (`label:`): Defines a label by using the ':' sign after its name
+- LABEL (`LABEL_NAME:`): Defines a label by using the ':' sign after its name
-- HALT (`halt`): Halts the program, every program must have at least one of these
+- HALT (`HALT`): Halts the program, every program must have at least one of these
+- COMMENT (`#`): Anything written after this sign will be ignored, currently even in print statements

 # Roadmap
 - Logging
-- Verbose sys arguments
 - Better error handling
-- Comments
 - Goto line #
 - Compiling